AbdulAhad0361/E-Commerce-website/README.md

-# Anon - An eCommerce Website
+# Anon - An E-Commerce Website

 Anon is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.